Do Go On - 126 - Virginia Hall: The Limping Lady

 Okay.

-Was it the woman that,
+Was it the woman that Tanya Harding

-Tonya Harding, bashed with a limp?
+bashed with a leg,

-With a steel pipe?
+with a steel pipe?

 No.

-It's a, it's a nickname, obviously.
+it's a nickname, obviously.

 A leaning lady.

-Oh, wait, what was it?
+What was it?

 Oh, limping.

-She got bashed in the lake.
+She got bashed in the leg.

 That's not who I'm talking about.

-It's going to be like something
+It's going to be like something weird,

 No.